 new roads have been made and

-it is even possible now to go by motor bike, jeep or small bus from
+it is even possible now to go by motor bike from Jomsom to Muktinath.

 What is the best time to travel?

-When you are not familair with the local situation, we recommend not
+When you are not familair with the local situation, we strongly recommend

-to hike to Muktinath-Chumig Gyatsa during the raining season (June,
+not to travel to Muktinath during the raining season in June, July,

-July, August and the beginning of September) because of the possibility
+August and the beginning of September because of the possibility of

 In November and February it can be cold, but you can travel.
 December